outlander-app/outlander-osx/commands.md

 * gosub
     * gosub &lt;label&gt; &lt;argument1, argument2, etc.&gt;
     * Move to a label with the supplied arguments.
 Arguments are referenced by $1, $2, etc.  Use $0 to reference all arguments.
-    * Use 'return' to return to the line directly after the gosub.
+    * Use `return` to return to the line directly after the gosub.
 * match
 	* match &lt;label&gt; &lt;text&gt;
 	* match start You see